Cohomology and Hodge Theory on Symplectic Manifolds: I: Symplectic cohomologies

 Notice first that for $k$ even, all five cohomologies share at least one element.
 This follows from the general fact that powers of the symplectic form, $\om^m$ for $m=0,1,\ldots,n\,$, are always $d$- and $\dl$-closed, and hence, they are non-trivial elements for the five cohomologies.

 Let us also point out certain properties of some of the differential $k$-forms on $M\,$.
 For $k=1$, $e_3$ is $d$- and $\dl$-closed.
-However, it is also $\dl$-exact as $e_3 =\dl e_{14}$. $e_4$, on the other hand, is $\dl$-closed but it is not $d$-closed.
+However, it is also $\dl$-exact as $e_3 =\dl e_{14}$.
+The form, $e_4$, on the other hand, is $\dl$-closed, but it is not $d$-closed.
 For $k=2$, $e_{23}$ is certainly $d$-closed; however, it is also $d$-exact and $\dl$-exact, $e_{23}=de_4 = \dl e_{124}$, but not $d\dl$-exact.
 Thus $e_{23}$ is an explicit example showing that the $d\dl$-lemma fails for $M^4$.
-(The dual submanifold associated with $e_{23}$ has an interesting property which we discuss in Section 4, Example \ref{currentex}.)
+(The dual submanifold associated with $e_{23}$ has an interesting property that we discuss in Section 4, Example \ref{currentex}.)
 Also noteworthy is $e_{14}$, which is $d\dl$-closed but not closed under either $d$ or $\dl$.

 With the Kodaira-Thurston nilmanifold not satisfying the $d\dl$-lemma, we also see that the strong Lefschetz property does not hold for the de Rham and $\dl$-cohomology.
-However, as required, strong Lefschetz certainly does hold for $H^*_{d+\dl}, H^*_{d\dl}$, and $H^*_{\dadl}$.
+However, as required, strong Lefschetz certainly does hold for $H^*_{d+\dl}$ and $H^*_{d\dl}$.
 From Table \ref{extable}, we also see the natural pairing between $H^k_{d+\dl}$ and $H^{4-k}_{d\dl}$ while $H^*_d$ and $H^*_{\dl}$ pair with themselves.
-And as it should be, we see that $H_{\dadl}$ has the smallest dimension being the intersection of $H_d$ with $H_{\dl}$, or $H_{d+\dl}$ with $H_{d\dl}$.

 \